Types Of Technical Indicators

 These technical indicators are used to identify the speed of price movement by comparing the current closing price to previous closes.

 Momentum indicators only show if the price is trending up or down and if it is considered overbought or oversold based on past price ranges.
-By themselves alone, momentum indicators don’t provide too much valuable information and are usually used in combination with other indicators, like Moving Averages.

-Commodity Channel Index (CCI): used to identify price reversals, price extremes, and trend strength, designed to help traders identify overbought (values going below -100) and oversold (values going over +100) conditions in a particular asset.
+The CCI is used to identify price reversals, price extremes, and trend strength, designed to help traders identify overbought (values going below -100) and oversold (values going over +100) conditions in a particular asset.

-Relative Strength Index (RSI): used to evaluate the overbought or oversold conditions of the crypto market, as well as potential price reversals.
+This oscillator is used to evaluate the overbought or oversold conditions of the crypto market, as well as potential price reversals.

 The RSI compares the average gain and average loss over a specified period of time, usually 14 periods.